iachang/JavaDataStructures/README.md

 # JavaDataStructures
-Some common data structures I've implemented in Java!
+Some common data structures I've implemented in Java from my Data Structures class!g